Skip to content

 Article 50(4) — deployer-side deepfake disclosure (+ AI-generated text on matters of public interest)

 Deployers of an AI system that generates or manipulates image, audio or video content constituting a deep fake, shall disclose that the content has been artificially generated or manipulated.
-This obligation shall not apply where the use is authorised by law to detect, prevent, investigate or prosecute criminal offence.
+This obligation shall not apply where the use is authorised by law to detect, prevent, investigate or prosecute criminal offences.
 Where the content forms part of an evidently artistic, creative, satirical, fictional or analogous work or programme, the transparency obligations set out in this paragraph are limited to disclosure of the existence of such generated or manipulated content in an appropriate manner that does not hamper the display or enjoyment of the work.

 Deployers of an AI system that generates or manipulates text which is published with the purpose of informing the public on matters of public interest shall disclose that the text has been artificially generated or manipulated.
 This obligation shall not apply where the use is authorised by law to detect, prevent, investigate or prosecute criminal offences or where the AI-generated content has undergone a process of human review or editorial control and where a natural or legal person holds editorial responsibility for the publication of the content.